 Early childhood education is my passion, and your child is my priority.
 I invite you to join me on this wonderful journey of childhood.

 Meet Our New Executive Director

-Upon her return to Chicago, Rachael joined Noble Network Charter Schools, where she continued to teach and served as Dean of Instruction.
-Under Rachael’s leadership, the students at Chicago Bulls College Prep demonstrated the curiosity, initiative, resilience, and care for others that led to record levels of student achievement.
+Upon her return to Chicago, Rachael joined Noble Network Charter Schools, where she continued to teach and served as a Dean of Instruction.
+There, students and teachers demonstrated the curiosity, initiative, resilience, and care for others that led to record levels of student growth and achievement.
 Notable to the results was an emphasis on core values that connected students and staff to each other as well as to their community.
 It takes a village to nurture a child’s potential.

 Rachael is a strong advocate for quality education for all.
-She was a mentor in Harvard University’s Global Teacher’s Project and a leader through involvement in Best Buddies International, an organization dedicated to providing equitable opportunities for individuals with intellectual and physical disabilities.
+She was a mentor in Harvard University’s Global Teacher’s Project and served on a collegiate board of Best Buddies International, an organization dedicated to providing equitable opportunities for individuals with intellectual and physical disabilities.
 Her experience spans developmental stages, beginning with instruction for nonverbal learners, and extending through instruction of high school students in college level courses.
 Through her experiences, she has come to understand that education begins with the creation of a nurturing environment at an early age and requires a true responsiveness to the individual children in your care.

 Her profound respect for children and educators is the foundation of her commitment to A Mother’s Touch.
 As Executive Director, Rachael looks forward to supporting our mission according to the values that built A Mother’s Touch and that are carried out in classrooms by teachers with great care every day.